 Once the kale has been chopped, set it aside and roughly chop and set aside the onion as well (if you’re using it…my 2 and a half year-old daughter is on an onion strike at the moment, so I left it out).

-Throw the potatoes, sweet potatoes and carrots in a pot and add water until they're almost covered.
+Add the potatoes, sweet potatoes and carrots to a pot and add water until they’re almost covered.